Greater Columbus Convention Center: Ohio Center

 The convention center was conceived in 1969 as a way for the City of Columbus to generate economic revenue by hosting events and revitalize the downtown area after a period of decline.
 Voters approved a $6 million bond in 1971 to purchase 27.5 acre which was the site of the first Union Station in the world.
 Construction was later delayed as the city secured the land, demolished the arcade of Union Station, and changed the building's plans.
 The station's demolition faced criticism from agencies and the public, with little to no news of the demolition publicized until it occurred, and the demolition followed improper procedures.
 Funding construction remained an issue and Battelle Memorial Institute stepped in with a large donation and appointed Battelle official Clyde Tipton Jr. to lead the project.

 The groundbreaking ceremony was held on February 3, 1978.
-The Ohio Center (now Batelle Hall) opened in September 1980 with 700,000 square feet spread over five stories with 60,000 square feet of open exhibit space and 30,000 square feet of balcony area.
+The Ohio Center (containing Battelle Hall on the third floor) opened in September 1980 with 700,000 square feet spread over five stories with 60,000 square feet of open exhibit space and 30,000 square feet of balcony area.
 The building was designed by Godwin Böhm NBBJ.
 Almost immediately, issues were found in the use and amount of space and city officials began plans for a second convention center.
 Committees to study the use of the building and propose recommendations were formed in 1985 and 1987 but voters rejected both proposals.